DQHDQH05/Kaggle_House_Prices_Advanced_Regression_Techniques/README.md

 Learning objectives:
 1. Know how to clean data for supervised learning
-2. Use 4-6 different models
+2. Use 4-6 different models (lightGBM, XGBoost?)
 3. get RMSE as small as possible, ideally top 15%